hazelgrove/diy-hazelnut/README.md

 # diy-hazelnut

-A template for you to implement [Hazelnut](https://arxiv.org/pdf/1607.04180) yourself
+A template for you to implement the [Marked Lambda Calculus](https://hazel.org/papers/marking-popl24.pdf) and [Hazelnut](https://arxiv.org/pdf/1607.04180) yourself

 ## Setup